 Client may use other compatible iOS or Android devices as well once the application downloaded and installed.
 Therefore both version of the MC3.0 GUI APP application that run on Android and iOS devices could be available.
-The MC3.0 GUI will be optimized for the chosen (ca.) 7” device (like Mini iPad and similar size android tablets), but could also work on smaller, mobile devices.
+The MC3.0 GUI will be optimized for the chosen (ca.) 9” device (like Mini iPad and similar size android tablets), but could also work on smaller, mobile devices.

+Sensors

-Sensor
+Sensor Type

 Even though the MC2.0 uses a Kinect-type sensor, we decided not to use one in the 3.0, due to: